aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 For macOS and Linux, you will use the built-in `screen` utility to connect to and monitor the microcontroller.
 There is no configuration required.

-{{% expand "Click to open for detailed step-by-step instructions for macOS" %}}
+{{% expand "Click to open for detailed step-by-step instructions for macOS and Linux" %}}

 1. Check what serial ports are in use *before* connecting the ESP32.
     1. `ls -l /dev/tty.*` will show the ports.
 You should *not* see a `tty.SLAB_USBtoUART` entry yet.